Imaging and Tests for Liver, Pancreas & Biliary Cancer

 Froedtert & the Medical College of Wisconsin are at the forefront of offering the most advanced imaging technology in the country.
 Our ability to image disease using state-of-the-art tools means that even small tumors can be detected.
 Finding the precise location of disease leads to treatments that offer the best possible outcomes for patients.

-Imaging the Liver, Pancreas and Bile Ducts
+Imaging for the Liver, Pancreas and Bile Ducts

 Ultrasound uses high-frequency sound waves to create images of blood vessels, soft tissues and internal organs.
 The sound waves are bounced off tissues and organs, and their echoes produce an image called a sonogram.
 Ultrasound can distinguish between solid tumors and fluid-filled cysts.
 It can also detect if cancer has spread into blood vessels in the liver and pancreas.
-Ultrasound is also used to guide treatments for liver and other cancers.
+Ultrasound is also used to guide treatments for liver and other cancers

 Intraoperative ultrasound enables surgeons to define the structure and precise location of tumors, determine the spread of cancer, and locate stones in the bile ducts or pancreas during surgery.
 This information can help shorten the length of an operation and increase the safety and precision of the surgery.